nuejs/nue/packages/nuejs.org/docs/project-structure.md

 This statement will include all assets (such as CSS, JavaScript, data, and components) matching the substring "video" or "gallery" in their file names.

 You can also include assets at the application level by specifying them in the application's configuration file (e.g., `blog/blog.yaml`).
-This will auto-include the assets across all pages within that application, ensuring consistency and ease of management.
+This will auto-include the assets across all pages within that application.

-This functionality streamlines the integration of reusable components and promotes a modular design approach, making it easier to maintain and update your project while ensuring coherence throughout your Design System.

 ### Page Directories